-Vilazodone (Viibryd®) is an antidepressant that was approved by United States Food and Drug Administration (FDA) for the treatment of Major Depressive Disorder (MDD) in 2011.
-Here is basic information about this medication.
+Vilazodone (generic and brand-name Viibryd®) is an antidepressant that was approved by the United States Food and Drug Administration (FDA) for the treatment of major depressive disorder (in 2011.)

 FDA-approved indications